v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/supremacy/cross-entropy-benchmarking.md

 ## Experiments and results

 Cross-entropy benchmarking was used in Google's 2019 demonstration of quantum supremacy {% cite Arute2019 %}.
-In this experiment, F. Arute et al. use the <a>linear cross-entropy fidelity</a> to assess the sampling performance of the quantum computer defined as:
+In this experiment, F. Arute et al. use the <a href="{{ fidelity.url | prepend: site.baseurl }}#linear-cross-entropy">linear cross-entropy fidelity</a> to assess the sampling performance of the quantum computer defined as:

 $$ H_\mathrm{lin}(\widetilde{p},p) = 2^n \left( \sum_{x \in \{0, 1\}^n} \widetilde{p}(x) p(x) \right) - 1$$